Boro23-wq/boro-v5/posts/redux-context-api.md

 Listed below are the components that makeup Redux:

-- <u>
-    <i>State:</i>
-  </u> A state is where all the logic of your application lies.
-Basically, the state describes how your
-  application works, and the UI is rendered based on the state.
+- <u>State</u>: A state is where all the logic of your application lies.
+Basically, the state describes how your application works, and the UI is rendered based on the state.

-- <u>
-    <i>Actions:</i>
-  </u> Actions are methods that are dispatched to trigger an event.
-Simply, an action is a way to notify
-  that an event has occurred within the application.
+- <u>Actions</u>: Actions are methods that are dispatched to trigger an event.
+Simply, an action is a way to notify that an event has occurred within the application.

-- <u>
-    <i>Reducers:</i>
-  </u> Reducers are methods that catch different actions triggered and modifies the logic to change and
-  update the state of the application.
+- <u>Reducers</u>: Reducers are methods that catch different actions triggered and modifies the logic to change and update the state of the application.

-- <u>
-    <i>Subscriptions:</i>
-  </u> Subscriptions are methods to make use of the state in your React application (by the components).
+- <u>Subscriptions</u>: Subscriptions are methods to make use of the state in your React application (by the components).

 Now since we know a little bit about Redux let's see-through how all of these components work together.